isaackehle/ansible-restart/README.md

-# Ansible Role - sysupdate
+# Ansible Role - restart

-This role will handle system updates
+This role will restart a system and wait for it to come back

 ## Requirements